erwannbst/imtoundra/README.md

 ## Image recognition

 ## Encoding
-Removes the keys from the json and encodes the values to bytes with `msgpack`.
+Its job is to minimize the weight of the payload it removes the keys from the json and encodes the values to bytes with `msgpack`.
 ```
 curl -X POST -H "Content-Type: application/json"
 -d '{"animal_identifie": "cat", "timestamp": 1641992400, "temperature": 25, "co2": 400}'